Robust Failure Diagnosis of Microservice System through Multimodal Data: Approach

 \textbf{Metric event extraction.} Metrics are also recorded at the instance level.
 We perform 3-sigma to detect anomalous metrics.
 When the value of a metric exceeds the upper bound of 3-sigma, the anomaly direction is \textit{up}.
 Similarly, the anomaly direction is \textit{down} if the value is below the lower bound.
 The extracted metric events are in the form of tuple \textit{<timestamp, instance-id, metric-name, anomaly-direction>}.

-\textbf{Multimodal event grouping and serialization.} Despite the differences in data modalities, all extracted events share two fields, namely \textit{timestamp} and \textit{instance-id}.
+The above extraction provides events from different modalities.
+Despite the differences in raw data, all extracted events share two fields, namely \textit{timestamp} and \textit{instance-id}.
 These are the keys to unifying different modalities.
 We group events by \textit{instance-id} and serialize events in the same group by \textit{timestamp}. \figref{fig:events} shows the event extraction and serialization process for one instance.
 The event sequence of instance $i$ is denoted by $E_{i}$.

-\textbf{Instance-wise relabeling.} Failure labels are often in the form of tuple \textit{<root cause instance-id, failure type>}.
+After getting the event sequence of every instance, we further assign labels to every event sequence according to operators' post-failure analysis.
+Original failure labels are often in the form of tuple \textit{<root cause instance-id, failure type>}.
 To fully utilize the label information, we relabel event sequences in an instance-wise manner.
 Specifically, the root cause instance's event sequence is labeled by the actual failure type, while other instances' event sequences are labeled as ``non-root-cause''.
 A microservice system with $p$ historical failures and $q$ instances results in $N=p\times q$ event sequences after relabeling.
 Then, we learn unified representations from these relabeled historical event sequences using the event embedding model.

-\textbf{Event embedding model.} Inspired by the success of log embedding in log analysis, we propose the concept of event embedding, which maps events into embedding vectors.
+With event sequence and instance labeling, we can transform events into vectors.
+We use the term \textit{event embedding} to describe the mapping of events to real number vectors.
 Specifically, we train a fastText model on the event sequences to obtain the vectorized representation for events from all three modalities.
 FastText is a neural network originally proposed for text classification.
 For a document with word sequences, fastText extracts $n$-grams from it and predicts its label.
 In our scenario, we replace word sequences with event sequences and replace document labels with failure types.
 The training of fastText minimizes the negative log-likelihood over classes:

 where $x_{n}$ is the normalized bag of features of the $n$-th event sequence, $y_{n}$ denotes the relabeled information, and $f$ is the neural network.
 We treat fastText's output as the vectorized representation of events.
 The training detail of the event embedding model is described in \secref{subsec:training}.